-September 25th, 2015, The CACI Analyst
+September 18, 2018, the CACI Analyst

-The Central Asia-Caucasus Analyst is a biweekly publication of the Central Asia-Caucasus Institute & Silk Road Studies Program, a Joint Transatlantic Research and Policy Center affiliated with Johns Hopkins University's Nitze School of Advanced International Studies, Washington DC., and the Institute for Security and Development Policy, Stockholm.
-For 15 years, the Analyst brings cutting edge analysis of the region geared toward a practitioner audience.
+The Central Asia-Caucasus Analyst is a biweekly publication of the Central Asia-Caucasus Institute & Silk Road Studies Program, a Joint Transatlantic Research and Policy Center affiliated with the American Foreign Policy Council, Washington DC., and the Institute for Security and Development Policy, Stockholm.
+For 15 years, the Analyst has brought cutting edge analysis of the region geared toward a practitioner audience.